Sparse random hypergraphs: Non-backtracking spectra and community detection: Local analysis

 Using Lemma \ref{lem:tangle-free}, we are now equipped to show one of the main intermediate results: bounding the total variation distance between the $2\ell$-neighbourhoods of $(G, x)$ and $(T, x)$.
 We recall that this distance $d_\mathrm{var}$ is defined as

 where the min ranges over all couplings $(X_1, X_2)$ such that $X_1 \sim \mathbb P_1$ and $X_2 \sim \mathbb P_2$.

-The probability space we're interested in is the space $\mathcal G_{*}$ of \emph{rooted} labeled $q$-uniform hypergraphs, i.e. labeled hypergraphs with a distinguished vertex.
-Denoting by $\mathcal L(X)$ the law of a random variable $X$, our aim is to show the following:
+The probability space we are interested in is the space $\mathcal G_{*}$ of \emph{rooted} labeled $q$-uniform hypergraphs, i.e., labeled hypergraphs with a distinguished vertex.
+Denoting by $\mathcal L(X)$ the law of a random variable $X$, we aim to show the following:

 \begin{proposition} Let $\ell = \kappa \log_{(q-1)p_{\max}}(n)$ for some constant $\kappa > 0$.
 Then, for every $x \in V$, we have

 \end{proposition}

 \begin{proof} Let $E_\ell$ be the event under which $|(G, x)|_\ell \leq c_1 \log(n) [(q-1)p_{\max}]^\ell$; using Lemma \ref{lem:growthhypergraph}, we can choose $c_1$ such that